awsdocs/aws-glue-developer-guide/doc_source/add-job-streaming.md

 ### Notes and Restrictions for Avro Streaming Sources<a name="streaming-avro-notes"></a>

 The following notes and restrictions apply for streaming sources in the Avro format:
-+ When schema detection is enabled, the Avro schema must be included in the payload\.
-When disabled, the payload should contain only data\.
++ When schema detection is turned on, the Avro schema must be included in the payload\.
+When turned off, the payload should contain only data\.
 + Some Avro data types are not supported in dynamic frames\.
 You can't specify these data types when defining the schema with the **Define a schema** page in the create table wizard in the AWS Glue console\.
 During schema detection, unsupported types in the Avro schema are converted to supported types as follows:
   + `EnumType => StringType`
   + `FixedType => BinaryType`